Best GPS Tracking Services

 There wasn’t really anything negative about Fleetistics, but a few points to be aware of.

-- Primarily sells GPS device which saves money but is an up-front expense
+- Primarily sells GPS device which saves money but is an up-front expense compared to a lease model

 - Large number of features can be a bit overwhelming if you don’t turn some off getting started